Faustian Bargains

 "The longer it goes, the more impairments you will see because the damage will become extreme for companies," said Greg Franceschi, managing director at Duff & Phelps.

 Goodwill is an intangible asset that crops up on company balance sheets after they buy another company.
-It stays there idefinitely until the value of the acquisition falls and the company must then record an impairment.
+It stays there indefinitely until the value of the acquisition falls and the company must then record an impairment.

 Carnival wrote down $731 million in goodwill on April 9.
 Tapestry Inc., the company that makes Coach and Kate Spade bags as well as Stuart Weitzman, announced April 29 it would write down $211 million.
 Baker Hughes Co., which also is reeling from global oil price wars, reported a whopping $14.7 billion impairment in its April 24 filing.